Trust-Square/luma-mcp-server/examples/workflow-examples.md

 [Attempts to call list_events]

-Error: Lu.ma API key not configured.
-Please use the 'configure_luma' tool to set up your API key first.
+Error: No calendars configured.
+Please use the 'configure_calendar' tool to add a calendar first.

-To get started, you'll need to provide your Lu.ma API key.
-You can get this from your Lu.ma dashboard if you have a Lu.ma Plus subscription.
+To get started, you'll need to add at least one Lu.ma calendar with its API key.
+You can get API keys from your Lu.ma dashboard if you have a Lu.ma Plus subscription.
 ```

 ## Tips for AI Agents

+1. **Calendar Context**: Always be aware of which calendar is active.
+Include the calendar name in responses when showing events or guests.

+2. **Smart Calendar Switching**: If a user mentions "work events" or "personal calendar", consider switching to the appropriate calendar automatically.

-1. **Always validate first**: The configure_luma tool validates by default, helping catch issues early.
+3. **Always validate first**: The configure_calendar tool validates by default, helping catch issues early.

-2. **Use natural language**: Convert technical parameters into user-friendly language:
+4. **Use natural language**: Convert technical parameters into user-friendly language:
    - "next week" → calculate actual date ranges
    - "7 PM" → convert to proper ISO 8601 format with timezone

-3. **Provide context**: When showing results, add helpful context like event counts, types, and summaries.
+5. **Provide context**: When showing results, add helpful context like event counts, types, and summaries.

-4. **Handle pagination gracefully**: Use get_all_* tools for complete data, or mention when there are more results available.
+6. **Handle pagination gracefully**: Use get_all_* tools for complete data, or mention when there are more results available.

-5. **Two-step updates**: Always show proposed changes before applying them, giving users a chance to review.
+7. **Two-step updates**: Always show proposed changes before applying them, giving users a chance to review.

+8. **Migration Support**: If you encounter a single API key in .env format, the system will automatically migrate it to the new multi-calendar format.